 The average base salary for a Mid-Market Account Executive is $75,891/yr.
 These AEs are selling to businesses with between 101-500 employees.
 The deals they manage are usually more complex and will require some higher-level sales skills than they do in the SMB AE position.

 There also might be multiple decision-makers to sell.
-All this accounts for the increase in average base salary.
+All of this accounts for the increase in average base salary.
 Here are various companies that hire Mid-Market AEs and what they typically offer:

 Enterprise Account Executive Salary